gaborcsardi/async/README.md

 The `async` package brings asychronous I/O and computation to R. As a first step it implements asynchronous HTTP requests.

+## Async functions

+Asynchronous computation is carried out in asynchronous (async) functions.
+An async function is special:
+- it can stop its execution to wait for results from other async functions.
+- it can create deferred values, that represent asynchronous computation.
+- it can wait on deferred values, using the `await()` functions.
+- it returns a deferred value.
+- it can call other asynchronous functions.

+The `async` package contains some async functions:
+- `delay()` invokes computation that is carried out after a timer expires.
+- `http_get()` and `http_head()` perform HTTP requests, asynchronously.
+- `async_constant()` is an async function that represents a value.

+More async functions can be created using `async()`.

+## Synchronization barriers

+Asynchronous computation is carried out in async functions, and async functions can call other async functions.
+Usually synchronous functions cannot call asynchronous functions, except for a special function:
+`synchronise()`. `synchronise()` creates a synchronization barrier.
+It can call an async function, and it waits until the async function is run to completion. `synchronise()` is a tool that allows embedding asynchronous code into synchronous code.
+All examples in this intro are embedded into a `synchronise()` call.

 ## Deferred Values

 Asynchronous computation is represented by deferred values.
 In `async`